tildesarecool/SteamZipper/README.md

 ### Feature Wishlist

 - Zipping multiple files at once using a job pool (like dogpool but uglier)
-- a log file of success failure of items like creating the destination folder it doesn't exist successfully zip a folder
+- a log file of success failure of items like creating the destination folder it doesn't exist successfully zip a folder (completed via start-transcript)
-  - I could use that saved file as a config file for a match script that selective unzips the folder(s)...?
+- created config file or "answer file" for repeat running
 - A companion script that as a batch or selectively on unzips the games to a destination
-- more/better error checking and dealing with the errors
+- more/better error checking and dealing with the errors (effectively done)
-- re-write that gnarly if condition so it looks a lot better and is easier to follow [effectively done]
+- re-write that gnarly if condition so it looks a lot better and is easier to follow [replaced]
 - Some form of UI, at least as an option, would be nice.
 I'll just use the one that comes with Python.
 Or the thing I just found out about, [PwshSpectreConsole](https://spectreconsole.net/).
-- Some semblance of dealing with duplicate zips via parameter or whatever
+- Some semblance of dealing with duplicate zips via parameter or whatever [effectively done]
 - an argument to select a compression level besides the default
 - really far off: make what is used for compressing the folders more modular e.g. you can use a PS replacement for compress-archive, 7zip, winrar or some other utility.